tho-win/isa/README.md

 - We did NOT include user_id in the access log as we believe that it would be more reasonable to also include non-logged in users' clicks when considering ranking.

 - It might take a while for scripts in batch/access_log container to process the addition to queue and for the queue to add those items into ES.

+- http://64.225.30.56/ is the newest URL for our app.

+- Integration tests are also developed for the above URL.

+- When you make a commit, it takes 4-5 minutes for Travic CI to test the build.

+- Integration tests are run in Travic CI using the command: "python ./selenium/selenium_test.py".
+So look the results under that command for integration test results.

+- Unit tests are included in docker compose.